yaronetokayer/pygtfcode/README.md

 # pygtfcode

-**pygtfcode** is a Python implementation of a 1D gravothermal fluid code, adapted from a Fortran code originally designed to study the dynamical evolution of dark matter halos under the influence of heat transport, self-interactions, and baryonic potentials.
+**pygtfcode** is a Python implementation of a 1D gravothermal fluid code, adapted from a Fortran code by Frank van den Bosch originally designed to study the dynamical evolution of dark matter halos under the influence of heat transport, self-interactions, and baryonic potentials.

 The goal is to create a clean, modern, modular codebase that is easy to configure, extend, and use within scientific workflows.